“Finally, a fabulous, contemporary hotel in the Lake District, with a kids' club, an indoor pool and stunning views”

 Rooms range from Standard doubles through slightly larger Better and Best rooms to spacious Suites.
 Those in the original 1714 building feature antique furniture (four-poster beds, leather armchairs) and feel very grand; many also have stunning lake views, some have balconies.

 There are also two blocks of purpose-built rooms, which are very cosy and well thought out.
 They are more contemporary, with a smart teal, mustard and burgundy colour scheme.
 Some have disabled access.
 These blocks also house the Family Suites, each with a bunk room for kids and a double room with a lake view for parents; some interconnect for larger groups and extended families.
-In addition, 2 standalone Family Cottages - one with a double bedroom and lounge with a sofabed, the other with a double bedroom and twin bedroom - are in the grounds.
+In addition, 2 standalone Cottages - one with a double bedroom, the other with a double bedroom and twin bedroom - are in the grounds.

 All rooms have own-brand toiletries, along with bathrobes, tea- and coffee-making kit, Ruark speakers, a fridge and a TV.
 There are also thoughtful additions like Stanley Flasks - perfect for grabbing your coffee and going for an early hike.